 Executive style cubicles are designed with the executive level employee in mind.
 However, this doesn’t mean that they can only be used by senior management or executives.
 Any company looking for an office space solution should consider these options because of their many advantages over other office cubicles.
 Read on to find out more about these benefits and how you can figure out which type will best suit your needs.

 Different Types of Office Cubicles

 Office cubicles are typically divided into two main categories, modular and executive.
-Modular office cubicles are commonly used in call centres to make the most of space while allowing privacy between employees working simultaneously on different projects or tasks.
+Modular office cubicles are commonly used in call centers to make the most of space while allowing privacy between employees working simultaneously on different projects or tasks.
 On the other hand, executive-style cubes have a more polished look suited for senior management who may need private phone calls with clients or other executives.

 Which Cubicles Will Best Suit Your Senior Management?

-Senior-level employees look for a particular style of the cubicle to fit their needs.
+Senior-level employees look for a particular style of cubicle to fit their needs.
 There are many different types of office setups, and some may be more suitable than others based on the seniority of your company’s workforce.
 Privacy walls with doors give managers access to areas that they can close off, preventing unnecessary distractions and allowing them time & space for deep thinking or one-on-one conversations with coworkers.

 Advantages of Executive Style Cubicles

 Advantages of executive style cubicles include:

 1. Greater privacy than other types of cubicles.

 2. Aesthetically pleasing with the ability to change up colors and styles as needed.